anyaevostinar/anyaevostinar.github.io/classes/201-w24/hw1.md

 * Now click `Terminal`->`New Terminal` or drag up from the bottom to get a Terminal.
 This is where you will be able to compile and run your Java program.
 * Create a file `Collaborations.txt` and put in any help that you get on this assignment including sources that you reference and help from lab assistants or the prefect.
 Make sure to refer to the [Collaboration page](collaboration) on what collaborations are allowed for homework assignments.

+If you really want to use your personal machine, there are instructions for installing VSCode and Java available: [Mac](https://stolafcarleton.teamdynamix.com/TDClient/3356/Portal/KB/ArticleDet?ID=153179) and [Windows](https://stolafcarleton.teamdynamix.com/TDClient/3356/Portal/KB/ArticleDet?ID=153191).
+You can also [remotely connect to COURSES](https://stolafcarleton.teamdynamix.com/TDClient/2092/Carleton/KB/ArticleDet?ID=148546).
+If you run into trouble with these setups, you can ask me or Mike Tie for help, but I do really recommend just working in Olin 310.

 ## Specification
 For this project, you will make a simple `Book` class with the following functionality:
 * Constructor that takes a `String` for the title of the book and an `Integer` for the page count and sets them to private instance variables